ONSdigital/dp/guides/MAC_SETUP.md

     - In top left corner, Click `Apple Icon`, Click `About This Mac`, Click `Software Update...`

-7. Trello
+7. Jira

     - the primary Project Organizer within the team/department
-    - you can install it via the App Store, OR access it via your browser
+    - you can access it via your browser

 8. (Optional / Recommended) ZSH  ... the Z shell
     - this is an extended version of the `bash` shell